Why I'm Starting to Read More Fantasy

 As I said in my intro, I was biased against fantasy.
 I often choose books exclusively for their entertainment value without giving a hoot about their intellectual value, but in the past, I never reached for fantasy.
 To me, fantasy novels were “guilty reads.”

 In a recent blog post, author D.E.
 Haggerty (Searching for Gertrude) urges readers to stop using the term “guilty read,” when describing genre fiction.
 She argues, “There’s nothing wrong with reading a book that’s just plain entertainment.”
 And she’s right, but…

 Despite having hangups about certain genres, I don’t believe that any story is purely entertainment, whatever the author’s intentions are.
-Even Fifty Shades of Grey can be a starting point for thinking and talking about sexuality, consent, gender roles, and the portrayal of women in romance and erotica.
+Even Fifty Shades of Grey can be a starting point for thinking and talking about sexuality, consent, gender roles, and the portrayal of women and BDSM in romance and erotica.